Movie Review :: Hallmark’s ‘Twas the Date Before Christmas

 ‘Twas the Date Before Christmas kicks off Hallmark’s holiday series in style and even though Halloween is still just around the corner, this is guaranteed to warm your heart and put you in the holiday spirit.

-‘Twas the Date Before Christmas has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+‘Twas the Date Before Christmas has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – ‘Twas the Date Before Christmas